3 Ways to Move to Canada Without Work Experience

 The Working Holiday Visa Program

-What does it allow?
+What Does it Allow?

 The Working Holiday Visa is a temporary open-work permit allowing you to work for any company in Canada for your work permit.
-It also allows you to move around Canada and move from job to job throughout Canada, provided you can fund yourself.
+It also allows you to move around Canada and from job to job throughout Canada, provided you can fund yourself.
 However, there are requirements to get a Canada Working Holiday Visa.

-Due to the openness of the work permit and the fact that you don't need work experience for a Canada Working Holiday Visa, it has many essential criteria to fulfil.
-One of the most important criteria for a Working Holiday Visa is that a Working Holiday Visa is only available to 35 countries worldwide.
+Due to the openness of the work permit and the fact that you don't need work experience for a Canada Working Holiday Visa, it has many essential criteria to fulfill.
+One of the most important criteria for a Working Holiday Visa Canada is that a Working Holiday Visa is only available to 35 countries worldwide.
 Therefore, if you are from one of the countries listed below, you can apply for a Canada Working Holiday Visa.

 Eligible Countries in the International Experience Canada (IEC) Program

-What do I need?
+What do I Need?

 • Valid passport